Winterizing Instructions for In Ground Pools

 Step 1

-Before closing your pool for the season, make sure your pool’s water is chemically balanced.
+Prior to closing your pool, make sure your water is chemically balanced.
 Adjust levels if necessary.
-Water that is chemically balanced protects the pool from corrosion and scale buildup that can develop during the off season.
-Ideal chemical levels are as follows:
+This step is very important because it protects the pool from corrosion or scale buildup that can occur during the period when the pool is shut down.
+Your chemical levels should be as follows:

 • pH: 7.2 - 7.6